ravikiranr26/rk-delicacy-receipe-app-endpoint/README.md

 To be in future:

 * Spring Cloud (As with more microservices, dev and monitoring would be feasible )
+* Redis ( For cache managment as instead of api call would serve the request from cache which improves performance)
 * Docker (For containerisation and quick deploy with minimal infra)
 * Continous Intergration and Deployment using Jenkins and Nexus etc
 * AWS for scaling the infra and prod deployment etc